skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Then the Dwarves roamed throughout the land, and killed every Elf they could find.
-They hunted them like animals, killing even the youngest, until not a single Elf drew breath in the land of Mar Tesoro.
+They hunted them like animals, killing even the youngest, until not a single Elf drew breath in the land of Mar Tesaro.
 Their bodies were thrown down the southern slope into the great chasm, which is now called Bohrung Khel Toten, or "The Chasm of the Dead", in the common tongue.
-And so were the fair mountain elves of Mar Tesoro forever wiped from the face of the Earth.
+And so were the fair mountain elves of Mar Tesaro forever wiped from the face of the Earth.

 Then Thul Marblade took for himself the mountain, and they renamed it